deyvidm/adium_plugin/Readme.md

 # Adium rot13 plugin

-Adium is an osx instant messenger app.
+Adium is an OSX instant messaging app.
 Rot13 is a very simple cypher used to encrypt and decrypt plaintext data.

 ###Rot13

-Rot13 (rotation 13) is a very simple cypher.
-All it does is "rotate" every letter 13 times forwards in the alphabet.
-Here is a very simple chart
+Rot13 (rotation 13) is a simple cypher that "rotates" every letter 13 times forwards in the alphabet.
+Here is a chart:

 |Input  letter |a|b|c|d|e|f|g|h|i|j|k|l|m|n|o|p|q|r|s|t|u|v|w|x|y|z|
 |--------------|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|